Are you curious about your urine?

 The kidneys do this by regulating your sodium levels.
 Too much sodium, and you absorb more water to dilute the blood.
 Too little sodium and you absorb less water to concentrate the blood again.

-This why when you feel thirsty – your blood sodium levels are low, and your body is telling you, you need more fluid.
+This why when you feel thirsty – your blood sodium levels are raised, and your body is telling you, you need more fluid.

 Conversely if you drink too much, your sodium levels go down, and you will pass a lot of urine as your body tries to get rid of excess fluid, to increase your blood sodium levels again.